 Take care not to spill gasoline.
 If gasoline is accidentally spilled, wipe up all traces of it with dry rags and immediately dispose of the rags properly ashore.
-Spilled fuel may yellow the gelcoat finish and damage gunwale trim.
+Spilled fuel may yellow the gelcoat finish, damage gunwale trim and discolor Imron.